28 Indexes for JSON Data

 query in aWHERE

-clause can pick up a multivalue function-based index only if the data it targets matches the scalar type specified in the index. - Indexing Multiple JSON Fields Using a Composite B-Tree Index
+clause can pick up a multivalue function-based index if (and only if) the data that it targets matches the scalar types specified in the index. - Indexing Multiple JSON Fields Using a Composite B-Tree Index

 To index multiple fields of a JSON object you can create a composite B-tree index using multiple path expressions with SQL/JSON functionjson_value